About our Lab

 Watkins Health Services' onsite laboratory offers many services, including HIV and STI testing.
 The lab is located on the first floor of Watkins Health Center.
 No appointments are necessary.

 The lab is accredited through the Clinical Laboratory Improvement Amendments (CLIA) program, a federal quality assurance initiative.
-Our staff of registered medical technologists, certified by the American Society for Clinical Pathology, provides quality and timely testing.
-Their extensive experience ensures maximum patient comfort.
+Our staff of highly skilled phlebotomists provides quality specimen collection and service.
+Their extensive experience ensures maximum patient comfort and experience.

 Lab Orders from Outside Physicians